 Soundscapes is an interdisciplinary course that teaches students to use environmental cues, language, and personal reflection to inspire musical composition.
 The workshop provides young musicians a context-based approach that helps them feel part of a larger environment and effectively express that connection through poetry and music.
 This course is open to children age 7 and up who have studied some piano, a string or wind instrument, guitar, percussion, or singing.

 Students work both independently and collaboratively, with the opportunity to build off one another’s inspiration while maintaining individual focus.
 The program is about expression more than performance, and students are encouraged to share their words and music with friends and family in an open event at the close of the session.

-Taught by pianist, Racqui Borromeo and
+Online this Fall 2020!: Taught by Racqui Borromeo